fkie-cad/Sandroid_Dexray-Intercept/README.md

 ### Deep Unpacking

 When unpacking, applications may load DexCode—previously pointed to distinct memory blocks—into a DexFile, which represents the code being executed.
 For instance, some applications may restore instructions immediately before execution.
-In such cases, SanDroid is unable to revert the instructions back into the DexFile.
+In such cases, Sandroid is unable to revert the instructions back into the DexFile.
 Further research is necessary to resolve this issue

 ## Samples